mmmuscus/Shadow-Functions-Engine/README.md

 |    #####|
 |    #####|
 ```
 The function only checks for the cases when it would need to return false, or in other words when the player and the cell are in on the same sides of the rectangle.
 If thats not the case it goes on to check all of the other ifs as well.
-So in the end it will combine all of the ifs and produce a result like the on in the figure above, when the player is not in one line with any of the cells.
+So in the end it will combine all of the ifs and produce a result when the player is not in one line with any of the cells, like the on in the figure above.

 Since cell coordinates refer to the top left point of the cell, and the above mentioned reasons the wierd requirements of `xCol > right - 2` and `yRow < top + 1` are required.
 For further information about the coordinate sytem and the difference between cell and point coordinates click [here](#2232-further-ramblings-about-the-coordinate-system).
 #### 3.4.5.11. getEdgeLines